Accokeek Foundation Staff

 Educator

-Victor (he/him) currently serves as an Educator for the Accokeek Foundation, and was inspired to do so after attending a foodways event at Piscataway National Park, which sparked his interest in how the park conducted education and interpretation on historic American narratives.
+Victor (he/him) currently serves as an educator for the Accokeek Foundation, and was inspired to do so after attending a foodways event at Piscataway Park, which sparked his interest in how the park conducted education and interpretation on historic American narratives.
 Victor's passions include studying ancient history, religion, and ethnozoology.
-He also has recently started learning how to dance Salsa when his evenings are free.
+He also recently started learning to dance Salsa when his evenings are free.

 Linda Zufelt